Krysiek/CuteDancer/README.md

 ## About CuteDancer

-CuteDancer is a .unitypackage dedicated to use on [VRChat](https://hello.vrchat.com/) avatars.
+CuteDancer is a package dedicated to use on [VRChat](https://hello.vrchat.com/) avatars.
 It contains dance animations that can be played in sync together with other players who have the package installed on their avatars.
 [You can try it on public avatars here.](https://vrchat.com/home/world/wrld_deb6ff93-c907-4d16-92d0-911758135c70)

 ![promo anim](docs/images/cutedancer.gif)

 ### How does it work?

-It uses new contacts components added recently to VRChat.
+It uses contacts components.
 When one avatar starts dancing, the sender component is activated and receivers on other avatars play that animation as well.
 It is possible to disable contacts if needed.

 ### Included dances